14 Apr Choosing a beginner guitar

-Lately we have been astonished at the quality of some of the budget acoustic guitars coming through from the likes of Ibanez, Fender and Hudson; these cost around £99 and look to have a good spec – solid spruce tops and decent necks and tuners – which should be good for the beginner or those on a tight budget.
+Want to learn to play the guitar?
+Lately we have been astonished at the quality of some of the budget/beginner acoustic guitars coming through from the likes of Ibanez and Fender; these cost around £100 and look to have a good spec – solid spruce tops and decent necks and tuners – which should be good for the beginner or those on a tight budget.

 The accepted wisdom is that the more you pay the more you get but with today’s manufacturing processes, access to decent components and Far East costs, you can get some good guitars for little money.
 Not like when I was a teenager when the budget guitars were terrible – poor action and intonation and a ‘thin’ sound.
 You either gave up because it was so hard to play or you quickly bought a better guitar!
 When you first start, parents, naturally, don’t want to spend a lot on a first guitar for you just in case it is a passing phase!

 I have played a couple of these budget guitars from the major brands and they aren’t too bad!
-I am not sure though about some of the unknown Chinese made brands you see in some retailers – blue and pink guitars for £50-90.
-These look to have poor finishing, cheap feeling components and probably a nasty sound.
+You should avoid though, some of the unknown Chinese made brands you might see in some non instrument retailers – blue and pink guitars for £50-90.
+These look to have poor finishing, cheap feeling components and probably have a nasty sound.

 So how do the major brands do it?
 Are these loss leaders to hook players in?
 Or can you genuinely make a reasonable guitar for £15-20? (the cost to manufacture something is generally one sixth of the retail price).